Written by Joel Surnow & Michael Loceff

 This opening episode is fast paced, but not enough to unbalance the way in which it reacquaints us with characters we’ve come to care for while introducing us to some new faces both with the President and at CTU.
 Most of the new faces come from Palmer’s staff with the always welcome Michelle Forbes by his side and Timothy Carhart looking shifty even as he delivers plot exposition.

 The real meat of the episode belongs to Sutherland’s more embittered Jack.
-Still mourning the loss of Teri and with Kim wanting to keep him at arm’s length, this is a very different Jack to the one we were introduced at the beginning of the first season.
+Still mourning the loss of Teri and with Kim wanting to keep him at arm’s length, this is a very different Jack to the one we were introduced to at the beginning of the first season.
 Bearded and clearly in the throes of depression, only the voice of Palmer and the threat being posed snaps him out of his melancholy, but also brings with it a level of extremity that we haven’t seen before from the character.

 Certainly he had a ‘break the rules’ reputation as we saw last season, and nearly lost his job because of putting family before duty, but the last act of the episode suggests that the series is going to take the rogue agent quality of the character to heights that the first season never even suggested.

-If any scene suggests were the headspace of the season is going to be, it’s when Jack brings in a former suspect turned FBI witness.
+If any scene suggests where the headspace of the season is going to be, it’s when Jack brings in a former suspect turned FBI witness.
 The character, Marshall Goren, is a right-wing extremist and a paedophile with a list of crimes that are clearly stomach churning.
 His FBI deal means that he won’t face prosecution and he brags about it to Jack who then promptly shoots him dead and declares he needs a hacksaw, all the while explaining to a panic-stricken George that if you want results you have to get your hands dirty.

 It’s this part of the character that would come to define Jack Bauer from this point on and we still haven’t gotten to the image of his interrogating suspects tied to chairs, being beaten all the while Sutherland screams about wanting the location of the bomb (it’s coming, trust me).